Avalanche's Mikko Rantanen: Collects goal and assist Tuesday

-Rantanen scored a goal on three shots, dished an assist and added a pair of hits in Tuesday's 8-4 win over the Ducks.
+Rantanen scored a goal on three shots and supplied an assist in Tuesday's 5-4 shootout loss to the Coyotes.

-Rantanen ignited the Avalanche's comeback with a second-period tally.
-He also assisted on Nathan MacKinnon's power-play marker in the third.
-The two-point effort put Rantanen at the 30-point mark in just 27 contests.
-The Finnish winger has 14 goals, 16 helpers, 90 shots on net and a plus-8 rating.
+Rantanen tallied to tie the game at 2-2 late in the first period.
+He also had a hand in Nathan MacKinnon's go-ahead goal in the third.
+During a seven-game point streak, Rantanen has racked up seven goals and six helpers.
+The Finnish winger leads the Avalanche with 38 points (19 tallies, 19 assists), and he's added 107 shots on net and a plus-15 rating in 31 outings.

 More News